Guide for Authors

 Results and discussion may be combined into a single section.
 If not, the Results section should not contain discussion of previously published work.
 Results and references to tables and figures already described in the Results section should not be repeated in the Discussion section.

-The main finding or conclusions of the study may be summarized in a brief paragraph, which may stand alone or form a subsection of Discussion.
+The main finding or conclusions of the study may be summarized in a brief paragraph.

-An Acknowledgments section, if desired, should follow the Conflict of Interest section.
-List sources of financial support with grant numbers, experiment station, and those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.) in a succinct and appropriate manner but not as a long list of tributes and accolades.
+The Acknowledgments section should list sources of financial support with grant numbers, experiment station, and those individuals (not including editing service companies), who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.) in a succinct and appropriate manner but not as a long list of tributes and accolades.

 All publications cited in the text should be presented in a list of references following the text of the manuscript.
 The manuscript should be carefully checked to ensure that the spelling of authors' names and dates are exactly the same in the text as in the reference list.
 The accuracy of the references is the responsibility of the author(s).

-Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
+All references mentioned in the Reference list are cited in the text, and vice versa.
 Unpublished results and personal communications are not permitted in the reference list, but may be mentioned in the text.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references are included in the reference list, not listed separately.